ervinb/blue-green-traefik-compose/README.md

 - build and deploy the new container
 - perform another GET request to show the updated content
 - print the report

+### Troubleshooting

+#### Proxy doesn't get updated
+The update process (and traefik's file provider) relies on `inotofy` events.
+Running the components where Docker is in a VM (like on a Mac, `Docker Desktop for Mac` is an exception) does not properly propagate inotify events.
+See: https://github.com/moby/moby/issues/18246 The proposed solution is to use https://github.com/sillypog/inotify-proxy